sboesebeck/morphium/README.md

 This is a very short glance at all the features of Morphium!

-For more information take a closer look at http://code.google.com/p/morphium
+For more information take a closer look at the wiki.

 Have fun,